-At the end of this process, a radar chart should be developed and a report written that identifies anticorruption gaps and deficiencies in the institution's operations.
+Based on these ratings, a report should be written that identifies anti-corruption gaps and deficiencies in the institution's operations.
 The major vulnerabilities, in terms of key processes and functions affected by corruption, should be highlighted and described.
 Initial ideas on options to engage in reform to reduce these vulnerabilities should be described in the report's conclusions.